Corned Beef and Cabbage Hash

 • 1 cup cooked carrots cut into bite-size pieces

-• Salt and pepper
+• Salt and pepper to taste

 Instructions

-• Add the potatoes, corned beef, carrots and cabbage to the skillet.
-Spread in an even layer.
-Increase the heat to medium-high, press down with a metal spatula slightly on the mixture so it has contact with the skillet.
+• Add the potatoes, corned beef, carrots, and cabbage to the skillet.
+Spread the mixture into an even layer.
+Increase the heat to medium-high and press the mixture lightly with a metal spatula so it makes good contact with the skillet.
+Cook until the underside is nicely browned and crisp.

 Notes

-I love cabbage in this dish.
+2. Cabbage: I love cabbage in this dish.
 Similar to the potatoes, you can always add raw shredded cabbage to the mix in lieu of cooked cabbage.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.